-Some babies are not able to move and stretch their tongues freely because they have a short, tight or thick frenulum (the skin attaching the tongue to the base of the mouth).
-This is known as 'tongue-tie'.
+Tongue-tie is when a baby cannot move their tongue freely because they have a short, tight or thick frenulum.
+This is the skin attaching the tongue to the base of the mouth.

-Tongue-tie affects 5% to 10% of babies.
+Tongue-tie affects a low percentage of babies.
 It is slightly more common in boys than in girls.

-Tongue-tie may restrict the movement of your baby's tongue and cause feeding challenges.
-But many will not have any feeding difficulties or challenges.
+Tongue-tie may restrict the movement of your baby's tongue and make feeding difficult.
+But many will not have any feeding difficulties.

 Not all babies with tongue-tie need treatment.